wrist mechanics online course featured image

 2. Position Ball Back in Your Stance

-Next, I suggest positioning the ball back of center in your stance.
-I’ve found adjusting this simple adjustment helps me send my club on an outwards path, striking the ball with a closed and delofted clubface.
+Next, position the ball back of center in your stance.
+Adjusting this simple thing help send the club on an outwards path, striking the ball with a closed and delofted clubface.

 3. Bow Your Wrist